 Below: CDI HuProt™ microarray comprising GST fusion proteins probed with anti-GST antibody.

-The HuProt™ human proteome microarray v3.1 contains >20,000 unique, newly resequenced and individually purified human proteins encompassing 16.152 genes (~81% of the human proteome; see figure, right) and 124 unique mouse gene symbols.
+The HuProt™ human proteome microarray v4.0 contains >21,000 unique, newly resequenced and individually purified human proteins encompassing 16,793 genes (~81% of the canonical proteome – as defined by the Human Protein Atlas [www.proteinatlas.org/about/licence]) and 124 unique mouse gene symbols.
 Recombinant proteins are expressed in yeast (S. cerevisiae), purified and printed on glass slides in duplicate, along with control proteins.

 Search the content of the HuProt Microarray.
 Click HERE to access searchable files in our "Resources" page.